patrickahrend/TUM-NLP-Praktikum/README.md

 them.
 Lastly I also put the outlook approaches GPT and Rule-based in a Colab notebook for consistency.
 If you like to run them you can find the links for each method belo, the share link should give you write access
 [Recurrent Neural Network](https://colab.research.google.com/drive/14nG_QaApOO6xSQNUHlBLPSqf_d_S3f4K?usp=sharing,) [BERTForClassification](https://colab.research.google.com/drive/1PXwm66FjTnwStpD-z0NKN8N9KqVxMsmd?usp=sharing), [Rule-based Approach](https://colab.research.google.com/drive/1UiXaIc9w0MBA2ZIIjqw9vVsIwon5yJWL?usp=sharing),
 [GPT Fine-Tuning](https://colab.research.google.com/drive/1gwmay8KdfZieLmVLeNWrVJwavoktwt8J?usp=sharing).
-You will also need a folder caleld nlp, which the same content as in this [folder](https://drive.google.com/drive/folders/1qHmHNIZax_q-aFVHHMODvWGpqElVAhiF?usp=sharing).
+You will also need a folder callend nlp, which the same content as in this [folder](https://drive.google.com/drive/folders/1qHmHNIZax_q-aFVHHMODvWGpqElVAhiF?usp=sharing).
 ---

 ## How to run the project